oleg3790/Oversr/README.md

 ## Overview
-Sample web application for managing inventory
+Sample web application for managing inventory.

+This application contains 3 models of data; designers, styles, and sample inventory.
+A sample inventory record belongs to a style, where a style will belong to a specific designer.

 ## Architecture
 This is an MVC application, built with .NET Core and React.js (and Bootstrap as CSS framework).
 An ORM is used for the database model (Entity Framework Core).